dabonqt/dabonqt/README.md

 Tools that I currently have in hand are Excel, Google Sheets, SQL, Tableau, R.

-You can reach me in LinkedIn and let's get into business
+You can reach me in LinkedIn, so we can get into business

 Fun fact:
   - I love board games and puzzles.